Animal-Assisted Therapy and the Healing Power of Pets

 Learning Level: Introductory

-Professional Development Resources is an AOTA Approved Provider of continuing education (#3159).
-OT Content Focus - Domain of OT: Performance Skills; OT Process: Evaluation.
-This program is offered for 0.3 CEU's.
-The assignment of AOTA CEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy, the Florida Board of OT Practice, and is CE Broker compliant (provider #50-1635, courses are reported within 1 week of completion).
+Professional Development Resources is an AOTA Approved Provider of professional development.
+Course provider ID# 3159.
+This distance learning-independent course is offered at 0.3 CEUs, introductory level, OT service delivery.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
+Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy; the Arizona Board of Occupational Therapy Examiners; the Florida Board of Occupational Therapy Practice; the Georgia State Board of Occupational Therapy; and is CE Broker compliant (#50-1635) (all courses are reported within two business days of completion).
 Participant successfully completed the required assessment component for this activity.

 This online course provides instant access to the course materials (PDF download) and CE test.
 The course is text-based (reading) and the CE test is open-book (you can print the test to mark your answers on it while reading the course document).

 Successful completion of this course involves passing an online test (80% required, 3 chances to take) and we ask that you also complete a brief course evaluation.
 Click here to learn more.

 Have a question?
 Contact us.
 We’re here to help!